silentDoc/processing_gfx/NoiseTheory/relatedtopicsapplications.md

 \end{aligned}
 ```
 The function looks very similar to the cosine interpolation function:
 <div style="width:50%; margin: auto;">
 <p align="center" width='50%'>
 <img src="images/perlinInterp.png" alt="Ken Perlin's original fade function" />
 </p>
 </div>

+The motivation of such a proposal was to find resulting signals that were smooth when transitioning from one point to another in contrast to the results provided by the linear interpolator.
+The fade function can be seen as a correcting factor of the linear value that ensures such smoothness.

 Why did Ken Perlin come up with something so similar to existing interpolators?